Zb1ndev/no-make/README.md

 # No Make
-A horrific build tool named after not being CMake.
+A horrific build tool named after not being Make.

 ## Instructions
 - Define ` Macros ` with ` # ` : ` #macro : macro content `